-- The change of the term "accident" to "loss". - Establishment of speed limits of 30 km/h in residential areas and 20 km/h in school zones. - Inclusion of risk factors within road safety education. - Mandatory publication of studies related to the factors and causes of road crashes. - · Creation of care units for victims of road crashes.
+- The change of the term "accident" to "loss". - Establishment of speed limits of 30 km/h in residential areas and 20 km/h in school zones. - Mandating of approved and certified helmets on motorcycles, mopeds, scooters, and motor and electric bicycles. - Inclusion of risk factors within road safety education. - Mandatory publication of studies related to the factors and causes of road crashes. - Creation of care units for victims of road crashes.